-Ever since the COVID-19 pandemic began, people were introduced to a new habit of wearing a face mask every time they leave their home or interact with others in order to slow the spread of the virus that is transmitted through respiratory droplets.
+Ever since the COVID-19 pandemic began, people were introduced to a new habit of wearing a face mask every time they leave their home or interact with others to slow the spread of the virus transmitted through respiratory droplets.
 While wearing a mask helps protect us from getting the disease, many of us are experiencing a skin concern called maskne.
-Let’s find out more about maskne and how to get rid of it.
+Let's find out more about maskne and how to get rid of it.

 What is maskne?

 Maskne, also known as mask acne, is a popular term used to describe acne breakouts caused by wearing a face mask.
 Maskne is the most common kind of acne mechanica, a type of acne that occurs in areas of friction, pressure, heat, or rubbing of the skin.
 People probably just started using the term "maskne" recently; however, this skin issue has been around for a long time among people who regularly wear a mask.
 Maskne usually presents as spots, redness or inflammation around the mouth, nose, chin, jawline and cheeks.